 Organizations are trying to scale analytics and AI on top of environments that still depend on brittle batch jobs, siloed business logic, duplicated data, and loosely governed access.
 The result is predictable.
 Teams move slowly.
 Trust declines.
 Costs rise.
 Risk expands.
 Modern data architecture changes that.

 It creates the structural conditions for faster delivery, stronger governance, better business alignment, and more reliable AI execution.
-It does not start with tools.
-It starts with design.

 AI does not run on ambition.